 What Water Recycling is For

-Recycled water or reclaimed water (also called wastewater or sewage) has been used to sustain landscaping irrigation, for commercial and industrial water needs, recharging groundwater aquifers, and for drinking.
+Recycled water or reclaimed water (also called wastewater or sewage) has been used to sustain landscaping irrigation, commercial and industrial water needs, recharging groundwater aquifers, and drinking.
 Recycled water is treated to remove impurities and other contaminants primarily for water conservation and sustainability, instead of discharging to surface waters to rivers and oceans.

 Water recycling suggests and financial savings and utilized resources.
 This kind of implementation should integrally be connected with solutions, where it is most economical to attain the expected outcomes.

 Recycled water is a product of a wastewater treatment plant where the local wastewater is collected from schools, offices, households, hospitals, industrial and commercial facilities, then prepare the water for reuse or discharge into the environment as means of processes in several stages of treatment.
 These treatment processes are intended to ensure that wastewater is safe and reliable for its projected use.

 There is three basic treatment process that is required for treating the wastewater and these include:

 - Primary treatment—the wastewater is momentarily held in a sink so solid waste materials can settle to the bottom and be removed.

 - Secondary treatment—when the solid waste materials are removed by primary treatment, the water left behind is treated further to remove or reduce the remaining wastes suspended in the water.